spotify/pedalboard/INSTALLATION.md

 pip install librosa
 ```

 If you plan to use your own audio files, save them to the project directory.
-You can use [`import`](https://docs.python.org/3/reference/import.html) statements in your program to call an audio file from your project's directory.
+You can use [`librosa.load`](https://librosa.org/doc/main/generated/librosa.load.html) to load an audio file by its path.

 ## Creating A Python Program